NicholasBurgo/portfolio_Template/README.md

 ## What it looks like

-It's a single page website with a dark theme (because let's be honest, dark mode is superior).
+It's a single page website with a dark theme.
 Has sections for your projects, about me, and contact info.
 The name on the homepage moves around when you hover over it which I think is pretty neat.

 ## How to use it

 Just download everything and open index.html in your browser.
-Most of the stuff you need to change is in the JavaScript part at the bottom - there's a big config object where you can put your own info.
+Most of the stuff you need to change is in the JavaScript part at the bottom.

 ## File structure (kinda important)